 We are especially grateful to the Denman Charitable Trust, the Garfield Weston Foundation, the J.Paul Getty Jnr Charitable Trust, the Sir Siegmund Warburg Voluntary Settlement, the 29th May 1961 Charitable Trust, The Brian Maguire Charitable Trust, The Nisbet Charitable Trust, The Society of Merchant Venturers, The Foyle Foundation, and the Wolfson Foundation, together with Arts Council England, Heritage Lottery Fund, Bristol City Council and the University of Bristol, and the many individual donors who have made such generous commitments to the Appeal.

 Our match-funded crowdfund campaign www.fundsurfer.com/stgeorges is set to conclude the Appeal.
-Launched at the end of November 2016, the campaign has raised over £50,000 already.
-Phase 2 of the campaign launches in March 2017 with an increased match from 50 to 100%.
+Launched at the end of November 2016, the campaign has now raised over £110,000.
+Phase 2 of the campaign launched in March 2017 with an increased match from 50 to 100%.

-Our Apollo sculpture now has 75 of its potential 100 roundel sponsors now confirmed and we hope to attract sponsors for the remaining 25 roundels in the weeks and months ahead.
+Our Apollo sculpture now has 90 of its potential 100 roundel sponsors signed up and we hope to attract sponsors for the remaining 10 roundels in the weeks ahead.